 No, cosmetics already existing on the market are not affected by the ban.
-The ban will relate to new chemical ingredients.
+The ban relates to new chemicals used exclusively as cosmetic ingredients.

 Will the use of animal test data be accepted in certain situations?

 Yes.
-Like the EU, the legislation allows for animal test data to be considered for environmental hazards where there is no available alternative means of assessing the risk.
-In addition, the legislation ensures that an introducer cannot ignore animal data that shows the chemical could have an adverse effect on humans or the environment.
+Like the EU, the legislation allows for animal test data to be considered for environmental hazards where there are no available alternative means of assessing the risk.
+The Act also ensures that an introducer cannot ignore animal data that shows the chemical could harm humans or the environment.

-How is this applied to ingredients that are also used for other purposes?
+How is the ban applied to ingredients also used for other purposes?

-In line with the original commitment, these ‘multi-use’ ingredients are excluded from the ban.
+In line with the Government’s original commitment, these multi-use ingredients are excluded from the ban.
 To expand the scope of the ban beyond this:

 - will be inconsistent with other bans implemented internationally (for example the EU)

 - will not reduce the amount of animal testing that occurs